compsigh/web/app/docs/web-platform/how-to-publish.md

 <p style={{color: 'red' }}>(required)</p>

-this will show up as the title at the top of the page, as well as in the community tab, in search engines, and when you share a link to your post with a friend.
+this will show up at the top of the page, in the community tab, in search engines, and when you share a link to your post.

 <Spacer size={16} />